 Mobile telephone use is high which is no surprise seeing as landlines are notoriously unreliable.
 This makes it a “must bring along” item.
 However, there are cheap handset which can be purchased locally.

-Tip: Providers like Airtel and Africell offer cheap handsets that you can purchase in country if you do not want to bring your regular phone or just want to keep it on for roaming purposes.
+Tip: Providers like Orange and Africell offer cheap handsets that you can purchase in country if you do not want to bring your regular phone or just want to keep it on for roaming purposes.

-There are currently 4 mobile phone operators in Sierra Leone: Airtel, Africell, Sierratel and Smart Mobile.
+There are currently 4 mobile phone operators in Sierra Leone: Orange, Africell, Sierratel and QCell.
 They offer GSM services, which work on a prepaid basis.
 Prepaid cards can be purchased throughout the city and in many provincial towns.
 In addition to prepaid, some companies offer post-paid service (contracts), but it is unlikely you can set this up if you will only be in country for a short period.
 SIM cards can also be purchased for use with your own mobile phone on arrival at the airport and it is advisable that you do this as they usually have some free minutes which you can use immediately to make any calls.

 Remember, it is a good idea to: